 - Check if a cell is blank

-Get the workbook containing the automation recipe
+Get the workbook name containing the automation recipe

 Note: The formula may calculate as #VALUE! if the workbook has not been saved.